min2ha/ukwa-site/content/target/66545/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Technical note on the exchange and protection of classified information

 The note sets out the UK’s position on the technical arrangements necessary for the exchange and protection of classified information between the UK and the EU.